Configure Azure Blob Storage as the Mattermost file store

 Files uploaded before the switch are no longer visible

 The existing files are still on the previous backend.
-Copy them into the Azure container with azcopy (or equivalent) and confirm the destination path matches the layout Mattermost uses.
+For S3 migrations, follow Migrate existing files from Amazon S3 to copy the bucket into the Azure container at matching keys.
+For other backends, copy the contents into the Azure container with azcopy (or equivalent) and confirm the destination path matches the layout Mattermost uses.

 Reference